Quantum Error Correction-like Noise Mitigation for Wave-like Dark Matter Searches with Quantum Sensors: Abstract

 \section{Abstract}

 We propose a quantum error correction-like noise mitigation protocol for enhancing the sensitivity of wave-like dark matter searches with quantum sensors.
 Our protocol uses multiple sensors to mitigate the noise affecting each sensor individually, allowing for the suppression of excitation noise that is parallel to the dark matter signal.
-We demonstrate that our protocol can improve the sensitivity to dark matter signals by a factor of $\sqrt{N}$, where $N$ is the number of sensors used.
-Furthermore, we find that our protocol achieves the same performance as the standard quantum limit by the ideal measurement, which is impossible to achieve due to the unknown phase of the dark matter field.
+We demonstrate that our protocol can improve the sensitivity to dark matter signals by a factor of $\sqrt{N}$, where $N$ is the number of sensors used, {for small $N$}.
+Furthermore, {for sufficiently large $N$,} we find that our protocol achieves the same performance as the standard quantum limit by the ideal measurement, {which non-entangled sensors with parallel noise cannot reach} due to the unknown phase of the dark matter field.
 Our work can be widely applied to various types of signals with unknown phases, and has the potential to enhance the sensitivity of quantum sensors such as arrays of resonant cavities.

 \textit{Introduction ---} The dark matter (DM) in the universe is one of the most important mysteries in modern physics.
 There are various candidates for DM, and one of the well-motivated candidates is light bosonic particles such as axions~\cite{Svrcek:2006yi,Arvanitaki:2009fg}, which is called ``wave-like DM'' due to its wave nature.
 Recently, with the development of quantum technologies, growing attention has been paid to the use of quantum sensors for searching for wave-like DM\,\cite{Dixit:2020ymh,Chen:2022quj,Chen:2023swh,Ito:2023zhp,Chigusa:2023roq,Chen:2024aya,Braggio:2024xed,Chigusa:2024psk,Chigusa:2025rqs,Dong:2025mdk,Chen:2025tgj,Zhao:2025thg,Nakazono:2025tak,Bodas:2025vff,Banerjee:2025jss}.
-One of the important issues in using quantum sensors is the effect of noise; although noises perpendicular to the DM signal can be reduced by entangled sensors, noises parallel to the DM signal, which we call ``excitation noise'', cannot be reduced by such methods and especially problematic\,\cite{chaves2013noisy,kessler2014quantum,dur2014improved,arrad2014increasing,brask2015improved}.